 This profession has several distinctive features:

-The coach is not required to understand all the rules of the field in which his client is trying to succeed and does not answer the questions directly, but helps the client to find the answers by himself.
+The coach is not required to understand all the rules of the field in which his client is trying to succeed and does not answer the questions directly, but helps the client to find the answers by himself using his own skills.

 Similarities and differences compared with psychotherapy.